ghabs/earbud/earbud/README.md

     - At end of audio_callback, GUI gets updated with new state of transcript

 ### Bot Management
+TODO: Make sure external calls are async, added to a stack, and terminated if they fail.
 - Bots are side-effect free python classes that run against the transcript dataclass
 - Parameters are set through the settings interface window
 - Bots must have the following